Facts You Didn’t Know About Ear Candling Toronto

 The practice of ear candling in Toronto has recently become popular as an alternative therapy.
 Some promoters say it is an ancient treatment that can cure a number of medical problems.
 Don’t listen: ear candling is dangerous, and has no proven medical benefits.

 This article is sourced directly from Health Canada’s webpage.

 An ear candle is a narrow, hollow cone that has been soaked in beeswax or paraffin and allowed to harden.
-During ear candling, the recipient of this so-called “therapy” lies on his or her side while someone else inserts the point of the cone inside the ear.
+During ear candling in Toronto, the recipient of this so-called “therapy” lies on his or her side while someone else inserts the point of the cone inside the ear.
 The top of the cone is then set on fire and left to burn for a few minutes.

-The health claim most often made for ear candling is that the flame creates warmth and suction, which draws ear wax out of the ear canal.
-Some promoters also say that ear candling can cure a wide range of medical problems, including ear aches, sinus infections, sinus pain and pressure, and vertigo.
+The health claim most often made for ear candling in Toronto is that the flame creates warmth and suction, which draws ear wax out of the ear canal.
+Some promoters also say that ear candling in Toronto can cure a wide range of medical problems, including ear aches, sinus infections, sinus pain and pressure, and vertigo.

 No Medical Benefits – but Lots of Risks

 There is no scientific proof to support claims that ear candling provides medical benefits.
 In fact, Health Canada conducted laboratory tests that showed that ear candling produces no significant heating or suction in the ear canal.

 However, there is plenty of proof that ear candling is dangerous.
 Ear candling in Toronto poses a risk of fire.
 It can also cause serious burns and other injuries if hot wax drips into your ear, or onto your skin or hair.
 There have been reports of several cases of ear injury in Canada.